Mid North Coast Weather

 Mid North Coast Forecast

-Friday Cloudy.
-Very high chance of showers, most likely in the afternoon and evening.
-Winds W/SW 15 to 25 km/h tending S/SW during the morning then tending W/SW during the evening.
+Saturday Partly cloudy.
+Medium (50%) chance of showers, most likely in the morning and afternoon.
+Winds W/SW 15 to 20 km/h tending S/SW during the morning then tending W/SW during the evening.

 Mid North Coast Weather Forecasts